 The number of online shoppers is rising in the United States, with over 230 million digital shoppers expected in 2021 alone.
-It’s why modern businesses cannot afford to ignore the importance of an online presence today.
+As a result, modern businesses cannot afford to ignore the importance of an online presence today.

-And when it comes to online presence, having a business website is undoubtedly the most significant investment.
+And with an online presence, having a business website is undoubtedly the most significant investment.
 Yet only about 50 percent of all small businesses currently have a website.
 So if you’re among the businesses yet to create a company website, now’s the time to start thinking of hiring a web designer.

 But with so many web design companies around the country, how can you tell which web designer service to hire?
 The secret is to interview several enterprises that offer these services to get a good idea of what to expect.

 Here are eight web designer questions to ask during your interview.

 1. Do You Have Experience With Websites in My Industry

 When hiring employees, you usually hire candidates with prior industry experience.
 The same should apply to hiring a website design professional, primarily if you operate in a complex or unique sector.

 Digital agencies with experience in your industry may be able to offer valuable recommendations related to exemplary website architecture, content, and user experience.